-"In general, it helps dissolve the oils in the outermost skin layer to make skin brighter.
-Over time, glycolic acid can also help minimize pigmentation, and at higher concentrations, help lessen fine lines."
-In other words, glycolic acid can give the appearance of brighter skin without any extra strategies at all.
+"In general, it helps dissolve the oils in the outermost skin layer to make skin brighter."
+Over time, glycolic acid can also help minimize pigmentation, and at higher concentrations, help lessen fine lines, says Herrmann.
+In other words, glycolic acid can give the appearance of brighter, smoother skin without any extra strategies at all.

-"SkinCeuticals Purifying Cleanser helps brighten dull skin tone and uneven skin texture while delivering hydration," Jennifer notes.
+"SkinCeuticals Purifying Cleanser helps brighten dull skin tone and uneven skin texture while delivering hydration," Herrmann notes.
 "Its combination of glycerin and a mild surfactant (soap) gently lift dead skin cells, improving your complexion."